vidAio-subnet/vidaio-subnet/docs/validator_competition_checklist.md

   result matches its assigned path and position exactly.
 - [ ] Confirm completed contenders terminate promptly with
   `volume_retained=true`; do not delete their Volumes automatically.
+- [ ] Confirm the supervisor polls the active command and its parent Sandbox;
+  an early Modal Sandbox exit must be recorded as `SANDBOX_DISAPPEARED`, not as an inflated request timeout or a generic contender failure.

 ## 9. Validate scoring, ranking, and completion